 The Long Version of the Iceland Winter Packing List

-Let’s get started on all of the things I brought and loved for my winter trip to Iceland.
+Let’s get started on all of the things I brought and loved for my winter trip to Iceland, that I would consider a must on any “what to wear in Iceland winter” or “winter in Iceland packing list.”
 Each of these things I personally used and were on my personal Iceland winter packing list, starting with the outfits I wore and all the way to the camera gear I brought.

 Related Post: 5 Tips for Visiting Iceland in Winter